kristiyan-velkov/kristiyan-velkov/README.md

 # 👋 Kristiyan Velkov

-Hi, I'm Kristiyan Velkov, a passionate software developer with over 10 years of experience in JavaScript and open-source development.
-I specialize in frameworks like React.js, Angular, Vue.js, and Next.js.
-My work focuses on improving developer productivity and creating efficient, scalable web applications.
+Hi, I'm Kristiyan Velkov, a passionate software developer with over 10 years of experience in JavaScript (JS) and open-source development.
+I specialize in  React.js, Angular, Vue.js, and Next.js.
+Team management and leadership; I'm also a passionate blogger. ❤️

 ## 🚀 My Projects